cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 `TestConfig._fundsSendAmounts`.
 The swap suite enters an amount just above the provider minimum, the first funded chain's balance has to cover that minimum plus fees.

+## How CI runs them

+The PR gate runs on GitHub hosted runners, the self-hosted android builders have no usable KVM so the emulator cannot start there.
+Moving back is a one line change to `runs-on` in `reusable-integration-test.yml` once a KVM capable builder exists.

+tier0 and tier1 each get their own emulator step and upload their logs separately, so a runner that dies during tier1 cannot take the gate's own results with it.
+The gradle heap is capped before the test phase because the daemon and the emulator together were exhausting the runner.

+Two environment quirks are worth knowing when a build fails in CI but not locally: the deps docker image regenerates the mweb ffi bindings with an ffigen too old for the current compiler and its rsync overwrites `cw_mweb/pubspec.yaml`, so the workflow restores that file and regenerates the bindings itself.
+And `assets/images` svgs need compiling to `.vec`, which `compile_graphics.sh` does not cover.

 ## Flakiness playbook

 - A timeout in `pumpUntilFound` throws with the finder description.
 Diagnose through the